Skip navigation links

 ESSA is a four-week residential, academic intensive program designed to acclimate incoming first-year engineering students to both the academic and environmental aspects of post-secondary education.
 ESSA participants attend daily preparatory math and other STEM-based courses, in addition to a variety of professional development and supplemental academic enrichment activities.
 Participants also have an opportunity to retake their MSU math placement exam, with the intent of earning a higher score and placement into a higher-level math course.

-Ciera Trice, Director of the ESSA program explained, “So many ESSA students are first-generation college students or come from disadvantaged or low socioeconomic status backgrounds.
+Ciera Trice, director of the ESSA program, explained, “So many ESSA students are first-generation college students or come from disadvantaged or low socioeconomic status backgrounds.
 The main goal is to help retain these underrepresented students so they can successfully earn degrees in engineering.”

-The first ESSA program launched in 2007 with support from the Michigan Louis Stokes Alliance for Minority Participation (MI-LSAM) fund and the 3M foundation.
+The first ESSA program launched in 2007 with support from the Michigan Louis Stokes Alliance for Minority Participation (MI-LSAM) fund and the 3M Foundation.
 In 2012, based on the consistent success of the program, ESSA became institutionally funded.
 Soon after, corporate sponsors such as Marathon joined the effort with funding for scholarships, interaction with the cohorts and hiring program participants for internships.

 2024 ESSA cohort member and fist-year engineering student Sara Dallalah